MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

     }
     ```

-2. Save and close the *StreamBinderSink.java* file.
+1. Save and close the *StreamBinderSink.java* file.

 ## Build and test your application

-1. Open a command prompt and change directory to the folder where your *pom.xml* file is located; for example:
+1. Open a command prompt.

+1. Change the directory to the location of your *pom.xml* file; for example:

     `cd C:\SpringBoot\servicebus`